POS Reconciliation & How It’s Done in 7 Steps

 Step 4: Compare Cash Transactions to Cash on Hand & Note Discrepancies

 Add up all the cash sales for the day or shift and compare the total to the actual cash you have in the register.
-As we note in the best practices below, it’s good to start each day with the same amount of cash because it will be easier to reconcile cash transactions.
-Note any discrepancies you see.
-These could be simple errors in change counting, or they could reveal a pattern of theft.
+As we note in the best practices below, it’s good to start each day with the same amount of cash; this makes it easier to balance a cash register during end-of-day POS reconciliation.

 Always count cash behind a locked door.
-You might take tills to the back office (if you have one) to audit or lock your customer entrance until your count is complete.
+You might take tills to the back office (if you have one) to audit, or lock your customer entrance until your count is complete.
 You never want to leave an open till on the sales counter while you tend to a customer or a staff issue.
 If you are alone in your building or close late in the evening—like a convenience store or nightclub—you should put two locked doors between your cash and the street.

 Step 5: Correct Any Obvious & Reparable Errors

-In spas, restaurants, or other tip-handling businesses, a $20–$40 card charge not associated with a specific transaction (and therefore showing as a cash overage) might be a tip that needs to be distributed to an employee.
+For example, in spas, restaurants, or other tip-handling businesses, a $20–$40 card charge not associated with a specific transaction (and therefore showing as a cash overage) might be a tip that needs to be distributed to an employee.
 If you permit customers to add valet charges to their checks, overages might be cash that is owed to the valet service.
 Businesses that accept personal checks from customers might see a shortage of cash if a check got lodged at the back of the register drawer.

 Depending on your POS system, you may have the ability to adjust credit and debit card transactions until the end of the business day.
 Many POS systems don’t send your credit card transactions to the bank the moment they are tapped, dipped, or swiped.
 Instead, those transactions are pre-approved and “batched.”
 So, POS users typically have time to correct credit and debit charges until the batch is finalized and sent to your processor.